vossisboss/tutorial-series/introduction.md

 1. Create and activate your virtual environment.
 2. Install Wagtail and generate your portfolio project.
 3. Install your project dependencies.
-4. Create an admin user.
+4. create you database

 ```Note
 In this tutorial, you will use the default Wagtail database, SQLite.
 ```

+5. Create an admin user.